Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Upstream and cross-stream guarantees granted by a Swiss guarantor (ie, guarantees granted for the benefit of such a guarantor's parent or sister companies) must be examined in the light of the restrictions and conditions imposed by Swiss corporate and tax laws.

 From a corporate law perspective, the granting of upstream or cross-stream guarantees should generally be made only on arm's-length terms, as directors of a Swiss company must act in the best interests of that company at all times.
 Since there are no safe haven rules or other guidance as to what conditions will be considered as arm's-length terms, it is highly recommended that cautionary measures be taken, in case the arm's-length nature of the up or cross-stream security or guarantees is later denied.
-For one thing, the guarantor’s articles of association should explicitly permit the granting of up and cross-stream guarantees, as the commitment in question could otherwise be deemed ultra vires and thus null and void from the outset.
+For one thing, the guarantor’s articles of association should explicitly permit the granting of up and cross-stream guarantees with or without consideration, as the commitment in question could otherwise be deemed ultra vires and thus null and void from the outset.
 If required, the necessary changes to the articles of association can usually be made within two to three weeks.
 In addition, any up or cross-stream guarantee should be unanimously approved by the shareholder(s) and the members of the board of directors of the Swiss guarantor in written resolutions.

 Where an up or cross-stream guarantee is not granted on arm's-length terms between the Swiss guarantor and its relevant parent or sister companies, payments under the guarantee will constitute a constructive dividend or, if no sufficient freely distributable reserves are available, amount to a prohibited repayment of share capital.
 To avoid such a repayment (and related liability for members of the board of directors of the relevant guarantor), up and cross-stream guarantees should be granted only subject to market-standard limitation language which provides that the guarantee may be enforced only to the extent that the Swiss guarantor has freely distributable reserves.
 To the extent that the enforcement in an amount up to the freely distributable reserves constitutes a constructive dividend, certain corporate formalities must be fulfilled – such as the preparation of an (audited) interim balance sheet and approval by the shareholders' meeting of the Swiss guarantor.